Skip to main content

 • I’ve built deeper professional relationships based on mutual respect

-• I’ve done better work because my cognitive resources aren’t consumed by interpersonal stress
+• I’ve done better work because less of my brain is wasted on interpersonal nonsense

 • I’ve maintained better physical and mental health